Matong

 Matong /məˈtɒŋ/ is a town in the central east part of the Riverina region of New South Wales, Australia.
 The town is 37 km east of Narrandera and 26 km west of Coolamon.
 At the 2016 census, Matong had a population of 164 people.

 Sport

-The most popular sport in Matong is Australian rules football, as it lies in the narrow 'canola belt', a geographical triangle stretching from the Grong Grong and Marrar at either end of the Canola Way, to Ungarie, in which Australian football retains a strong following, despite New South Wales being a largely rugby league supporting state.
+The most popular sport in Matong is Australian rules football, as it lies on the Canola Way, a geographical pocket stretching from Grong Grong and Marrar, in which Australian football retains a strong following, despite New South Wales being a largely rugby league supporting state.
+The local team, Ganmain-Grong Grong-Matong, plays in the Riverina Football Netball League.